cortexlabs/cortex/docs/deployments/realtime-api/api-configuration.md

   predictor:
     type: tensorflow
     path: <string>  # path to a python file with a TensorFlowPredictor class definition, relative to the Cortex root (required)
-    model_path: <string>  # S3 path to an exported model (e.g. s3://my-bucket/exported_model/) (either this or 'models' must be provided)
+    model_path: <string>  # S3 path to an exported model directory (e.g. s3://my-bucket/exported_model/) (either this or 'models' must be provided)
     signature_key: <string>  # name of the signature def to use for prediction (required if your model has more than one signature def)
-    models:  # use this when multiple models per API are desired (either this or 'model_path' must be provided)
+    models:  # use this to serve multiple models in a single API (either this or 'model_path' must be provided)
-      dir: <string> # S3 path to a directory holding multiple models (e.g. s3://my-bucket/models/) (either this or 'paths' must be provided)
+      dir: <string>  # S3 path to a directory containing multiple models (e.g. s3://my-bucket/models/) (either this or 'paths' must be provided)
-      paths: # list of S3 paths to specific directory models (either this or 'models' must be provided)
+      paths:  # list of S3 paths to exported model directories (either this or 'dir' must be provided)
         - name: <string>  # unique name for the model (e.g. text-generator) (required)
-          model_path: <string>  # S3 path to an exported model (e.g. s3://my-bucket/exported_model/) (required)
+          model_path: <string>  # S3 path to an exported model directory (e.g. s3://my-bucket/exported_model/) (required)
           signature_key: <string>  # name of the signature def to use for prediction (required if your model has more than one signature def)
         ...
       signature_key:  # name of the signature def to use for prediction for 'dir'-specified models or for models specified using 'paths' that haven't had a signature key set
-      cache_size: <int> # how many models to keep in memory (optional)
+      cache_size: <int>  # the number models to keep in memory (optional; all models are kept in memory by default)
-      disk_cache_size: <int> # how many models to keep on disk (optional)
+      disk_cache_size: <int>  # the number of models to keep on disk (optional; all models are kept on disk by default)
     server_side_batching:  # (optional)
       max_batch_size: <int>  # the maximum number of requests to aggregate before running inference
       batch_interval: <duration>  # the maximum amount of time to spend waiting for additional requests before running inference on the batch of requests